Enough-Software/enough_mail_app/README.md

 * Compose messages: compose new messages and reply to/forward mails with WYSIWG editor
 * Save and continue draft messages
 * Attach photo-, audio-, video- or generic files.
 Attach your current location.
-* Swipe right to left to delete
-* Swipe left to right to mark as read/unread
+* Swipe right to left to delete and swipe left to right to mark as read/unread
 * Personalizae swipe actions
 * Optionally you can block external images when viewing mails
 * You can specify aliases and check for + alias support by your mail provider